 Difficult this one, as the natural flow of conversation can ebb and flow, but please try and stick to the subject of the thread.
 The subject is set by the member who created that thread.
 The thread creator has a right to complain to staff if they feel their thread is going off topic or is being derailed by some other means.

 If a subject is already being covered in a existing thread, then please use that thread.
 How will you know if a thread already exists?
-Just do a search, but sometimes these threads can easily be identified because they are pinned at the top of forum lists and are sometimes labelled as "central threads."
-And on the subject of central threads:
+Just do a search, but sometimes these threads can easily be identified because they are pinned at the top of forum lists and are sometimes labelled as "Super Topics".

 When creating threads or posting about something happening in the news, please post a link to that story, so that other members can read the background details on the story.
 Please use BBC links where possible or links from other free sites.
 Avoid linking to sites behind a paywall and which require a subscription to read.

 Do not use pornographic or other objectionable material such as nazi symbols and words.
 Also, don't use swear words or pejorative terms, ie don't choose words like "idiot" as that may result in yourself getting abused from other members.

 Members are not permitted to have more than one account.
 If you wish to change your username, please contact a member of staff.
 If you have not used your account after two years, it will get deleted and you will need to create a new one if you wish to use this site again.

 Members should not use proxies or mask their real IP by using things such as Tor.
 If your device scrambles your IP automatically, such as when using Public Wi-Fi, you should disable it or set a exception for this site.

 Generally, most situations are dealt with by a informal warning being posted in the thread where a problem is occurring.
 Sometimes, members might get named as part of that warning.
 Everyone should heed the warning and abide by the instruction given by the staff member.

 If these warnings are ignored, members may be suspended from the site or, in rare cases, banned entirely.